gavineadie/ApoDisKey/README.md

 * If the connection to the AGC was lost (for example, if AGC was quit or crashed), ApoDiskey would crash.
 This release fixes that issue.

+_2025-05-08_ (v0.9.7)

+* The Zerlina font was edited to stop unsightly clipping of the top-right corner of digits.